Sigil Investment Thesis

 We are on the mission to seek and invest in the best opportunities in crypto-space, which provide asymmetric high risk – high yield dynamic.
 However, current cryptocurrency and blockchain markets are full of noise.
 Therefore we believe that by careful analysis we can find undervalued projects with long term growth potential.

-We do not know, which particular technology and decentralized network will succeed in the end (no one does).
-We are building our investment portfolio in a way, that let’s us profit from almost all possible outcomes, by smart diversification between various technologies and communities.
+We do not know which particular technology and decentralized network will succeed in the end (no one does).
+We are building our investment portfolio in a way that lets us profit from almost all possible outcomes, by smart diversification.

 Majority of our capital is allocated in balanced portfolio of long positions for various cryptocurrencies, tokens and other digital assets.
 Part of our portfolio can be allocated also in equity shares of companies from the crypto/blockchain industry (public stock or private equity).
 In rare cases we may also hold short positions, if we conclude that given asset is strongly over-valued by the market and correction is imminent.